martin-micimo/ansible-haproxy/README.md

 ## What is it not for

 - Very simple HAProxy Setups running directly on a Server.
-You should instead just install the haproxy Package and template the Configuration yourself.
+You should instead just install the HAProxy Package and template the Configuration yourself.
 - Very simple HAProxy Kubernetes Setups.
 You should use the [official HAProxy Docker Image](https://hub.docker.com/_/haproxy/) instead.

 # Table of Contents